gluesql/gluesql/README.md

 For more information on how to use GlueSQL, please refer to the [**official documentation website**](https://gluesql.org/docs).
 The documentation provides detailed information on how to install and use GlueSQL, as well as examples and tutorials on how to create custom storage systems and perform SQL operations.

+"We offer a service where the GlueSQL team can implement and maintain your custom storage, especially beneficial for NoSQL databases with their own query planner and execution layer.
+We welcome any services wishing to support SQL and GlueSQL query interfaces.
+For more details, please refer to [here](#gluesql-custom-storage-let-us-handle-it-for-you)."

 ## Supporting SQL and AST Builder
 GlueSQL supports both SQL and its own query builder (AST Builder).
 Unlike other ORMs, GlueSQL's AST Builder allows developers to build queries directly with GlueSQL's AST, enabling the use of all of GlueSQL's features.
 This is why we named it AST Builder instead of Query Builder.